-Instant Pot Risotto is the BEST method for making risotto.
-The instant pot makes creamy, cheesy, perfectly cooked risotto every single time.
+Making risotto in the Instant Pot is the easiest way to prepare creamy, cheesy, perfectly cooked risotto every single time.

 I have always shied away from making Risotto.

-Not because I don’t love to cook and love to try new things, but I have watched enough cooking challenges to see that Risotto is a dish that sends A LOT of contestants home.
+I have watched enough cooking challenges to see that Risotto is a dish that sends A LOT of contestants home.
+Making perfect risotto takes time, attention to detail, and patience, and it is extremely easy to mess up.

 Key Ingredients for Risotto

-- Dry White Wine–Chardonnay, Sauvignon Blanc, or Pinot Grigio are great choices.
-Be sure it is a wine worth drinking–this is not a time to use a cooking wine.
+- Dry White Wine--Chardonnay, Sauvignon Blanc, or Pinot Grigio are great choices.
+Be sure it is a wine worth drinking--this is not a time to use a glass of cooking wine.

-- Fresh Thyme–Fresh thyme leaves are best, but if you don’t have substitute 1 teaspoon dried thyme leaves.
+- Fresh Thyme--Fresh thyme leaves are best, but if you don't have fresh, substitute 1 teaspoon of dried thyme leaves.

 How To Make Instant Pot Risotto

-- Turn instant pot to saute and allow to heat.
+- Turn the instant pot to the Saute function and let it heat briefly.

-- Add in the onions and saute for 2 minutes.
+- Add in the onions and saute for 2 minutes, until beginning to soften.

-- Add in the garlic and thyme leaves and saute 1 minute longer.
+- Add in the garlic and thyme leaves and saute 1 minute longer, to toast the garlic and thyme and bring out the flavor.

-- Toss the rice with the butter and onions, to coat evenly.
+- Add the rice to the inner pot, and toss it with the butter and onions, to evenly coat.

-- Toast the rice for about 2 minutes.
+- Toast the rice for about 2 minutes, stirring frequently.
+This adds a delicious, nutty flavor to the risotto.

 - Set to high pressure for 5 minutes.

-- Stir in the Parmesan Cheese into the warm risotto.
+- Gently stir the Parmesan Cheese into the warm risotto.

 - Serve with additional Parmesan cheese, and a squeeze of fresh lemon if desired.

-- Select a dry white wine that is suitable for drinking, such as Chardonnay or Pinot Grigio.
-Wine adds a tremendous amount of authentic flavor to risotto, but if looking to omit alcohol, use additional chicken stock.
+Wine adds a tremendous amount of authentic flavor to risotto, but if looking to omit alcohol, use additional chicken stock or vegetable broth.

 More Instant Pot Side Dishes